WebApiContrib/CollectionJson.Net/readme.md

 ```

 ## CollectionJsonController
-This controller is a drop in component that one can dervice from to implement Collection+Json.
-It implements strictly returning and accepting the correct message formats based on the spec.
+This controller is a drop in component that one can derive from to implement the Collection+Json CRUD protocol.
+It constrains to strictly returning and accepting the correct message formats based on the spec.
 It also handles concerns like status codes, auto-generating the location header etc.

 ```csharp
 public class FriendsController : CollectionJsonController<Friend>